Two GOP reps self-quarantine after contact with coronavirus patient

 Last week, Gaetz got attention for wearing a gas mask on the House floor and in the Capitol building.

-The White House was made aware of the CPAC attendee’s diagnosis, as both President Trump and Vice President Pence attended and spoke at the conference which took place from Feb.
+The White House was made aware of the CPAC attendee’s diagnosis, as both Trump and Vice President Pence attended and spoke at the conference which took place from Feb.
 26 to 29.
 The White House said there is no indication that Trump or Pence was in close proximity to the stricken attendee.

-Matt Schlapp, chairman of the American Conservative Union, which puts on CPAC, said he had brief and “incidental contact” with the patient.
+Matt Schlapp, chairman of the American Conservative Union, which puts on CPAC, said he had a brief and “incidental contact” with the patient.
 He is also self-quarantined at this time, despite feeling no symptoms.
 Despite not having contact with the individual, Trump did come into contact with Schlapp.

 Meanwhile, Trump downplayed the threat of coronavirus on Monday, noting that the “common flu” kills thousands of Americans each year and that “life & the economy go on.”